 I try to keep the desserts pretty light since everyone is usually full by the time they have finished with the regular brunch food (and I don’t want to be left with a bunch of sweets that I’ll end up eating myself).

-Use Warming Dishes And Crock Pots To Keep Food Warm
+8 | Use Warming Dishes And Crock Pots To Keep Food Warm

-Most traditional breakfast foods (such as scrambled eggs, bacon, sausages, hash browns, and biscuits) do well in warming dishes*…which is why the big hotel brunches always include these staples.
+Most traditional breakfast foods (such as scrambled eggs, bacon, sausages, hash browns, and biscuits) do well in warming dishes*.
+Which is why the big hotel brunches always include these staples.

 Or you can remove the top part altogether and use it as a warming tray.

-Have Your Guests Make Their Own Food
+9 | Have Your Guests Make Their Own Food

 Mix up the waffle batter and put it in an easy-to-access location along with a waffle iron*, and your favorite waffle toppings.

 Most people really enjoy the interactive nature of making their own food, and it takes a lot of the pressure off you!

 10 | Limit the Drink Options

 Traditional brunch cocktails such as Mimosas and Bloody Mary’s (or in this case Bloody Caesar’s) go over very well at brunch.

 Bloody Caesar’s are a lighter version of a Bloody Mary that uses Clamato juice instead of tomato juice.
 Click HERE to see my favorite Caesar recipe (if you would rather have Bloody Mary’s, just replace the Clamato juice with tomato juice).

 Serving it in a drink dispenser makes it easy for guests to help themselves.
 Click HERE to find my favorite Sangria recipe.

 Standards like coffee and tea (or sweet tea if you live in the south) are also a good idea to have on hand for a brunch.

-Bonus Tip: Turn On Some Music
+11 | Bonus Tip: Turn On Some Music

-I know I said there were only 10 tips and this is number 11…but you can’t forget about the background music…
+I know I said there were only 10 tips and this is number 11.
+But you can’t forget about the background music…

 You can have it play any kind of music you want, and you don’t have to worry about getting up to change CD’s or having to listen to too many ads.

-It’s also a good idea to turn it on right when you get up…if you do get a little rushed for time, the music seems to be the thing that gets forgotten…and not having it really makes a difference to the mood of your meal.
+It’s also a good idea to turn it on right when you get up.
+If you do get a little rushed for time, the music seems to be the thing that gets forgotten.
+And not having it really makes a difference to the mood of your meal.